amadeus4dev/developer-guides/docs/resources/hotels.md

 ```

-If the time between displaying prices and booking the room is long enough that the room can be booked by others, you can consider requesting `Hotel Search API` again with the `offerid` that you have got before. but this is not mandatory as you will see if the offer is available or not when you book the offer.
+If the time between displaying prices and booking the room is long enough to allow others to book the same room, you can consider requesting `Hotel Search API` again with the `offerid` that you got before.
+This is not mandatory as you always will see if the offer is available or not when you try to book the offer.

 An example to request the offer information with `offer id`:

 ```bash
 GET https://test.api.amadeus.com/v3/shopping/hotel-offers/ZBC0IYFMFV
 ```